ndcbe/controls/Syllabus.md

 Teams are welcome to customize the above suggested presentation outline; however, each presentation must include all of the elements described above.

 Teams will submit their slides by 7am the morning of their assigned presentation time.
-Prof. Dowling will then compile these into one PowerPoint presentation.
+The instructors will then compile these into one PowerPoint presentation.

-#### Fianl Report and Code
+#### Final Report and Code

 Each team will submit a final report that includes at least one executable that demonstrates your project.
 The executable element might consist of a Python/Jupyter notebook, a simulation prepared in an industry standard format, or video of experiment or hardware demonstration.